Advertisement

 Self-hypnosis may sound like a suspicious concept, but according to David Spiegel, M.D., a Stanford psychiatrist and co-founder and chief scientific officer of Reveri, who's been studying hypnosis for over 40 years, it’s actually an incredibly powerful and therapeutic tool if you know how to use it.

-On a recent episode of the mindbodygreen podcast, Spiegel shared one simple tip that everyone can try: a self-hypnosis strategy for better sleep.
+On an episode of the mindbodygreen podcast, Spiegel shared one simple tip that everyone can try: a self-hypnosis strategy for better sleep.
 Below, find the how-to.

 A self-hypnosis exercise to fall asleep